Yellow Gold vs White Gold

 With two stunning metals to choose from, it can be tricky to figure out which one is best for you.
 At the end of the day, it all comes down to personal preferences and needs.
 Whether you decide on donning a silvery white gold piece or a creamy yellow gold piece, you’ll know they’re both stunning.

-Check out all that James Allen has to offer- in both yellow and white gold!
+Check out all that James Allen offers- in yellow and white gold!

 Rachel Glassman